-a. weather forecasts for a small region are more accurate than those for a large region a. should not be released until the information is certain b. should indicate what the threat is, what action should be taken, by whom and when
+a. weather forecasts for a small region are more accurate than those for a large region a. should not be released until the information is certain b. should indicate what the threat is, what action should be taken, by whom and when c. are best if they come from a single source d. all of the above.

-- b. weather forecasts are more accurate in Melbourne than in Darwin - c. forecasts of temperature are more accurate than forecasts of rainfall - d. all of the above
+- b. weather forecasts are more accurate in Melbourne than in Darwin - c. forecasts of temperature are more accurate than forecasts of rainfall d. all of the above